-But at the hub of much of this activity you’ll find St.Helens Council’s Arts Service, responsible for coordinating Creative St.Helens – an ambitious five year strategy which maps out the borough’s artistic direction.
+But at the hub of much of this activity you’ll find St.Helens Council’s Arts Service, working with partners across St.Helens to develop the arts in the borough.

 The Arts Service supports and works with all art forms including music, dance, drama, creative writing, new media, visual and public art.
 Its work includes:

 - Delivering the Cultural Connections programme of workto improve people's feeling of wellbeing

 - Advising on the development of participatory arts programmes by council services, external bodies and community groups

 - Supporting the World of Glass to deliver the exhibition programme at The Godfrey Pilkington Art Gallery including the Open Art competition and the Youth Open Art Competition